caramelomartins/website/content/fixed/code.md

 ### Documentation

 [CFDocs](https://cfdocs.org/) is a repository that holds documentation for the ColdFusion Markup Language.
 Since I had the need to learn the language I have contributed with some documents to the project.
+I did this because I used the website as a source of knowledge and wanted to give back.

 [Rocket.Chat.Docs](https://rocket.chat/docs/) is the documentation for the [Rocket.Chat's](https://rocket.chat/) API.
 While investigating their API I was able to contribute back some patches for the documentation website.

 ### Miscellaneous

 [polyglot](https://github.com/MiguelPires/polyglot) is a programming language detector written in Python 2.7.
+I wrote this to fiddle with Python and understand more about it.

 ### Scripting